-21. We applaud the growth in access to the Internet and digital services that has taken place since the World Summit on the Information Society.
-The proportion of the world’s population living in areas covered by broadband networks capable of providing effective Internet access is now over 95 per cent, with more than 90 per cent now covered by 4G networks.
-The proportion of people aged ten or over owning a mobile phone worldwide has reached almost 80 per cent, while the proportion of people now making use of the Internet has risen from just over 15 per cent in 2005 to more than 67 per cent in 2025.
+18. We recognize the critical importance of closing digital divides to fulfil the WSIS vision and ensuring that everyone can create, access, utilize and share information and knowledge in taking advantage of opportunities to improve their quality of life.

-22. We note that the growth of information and communications infrastructure and services since the World Summit has been achieved through a combination of private sector and public investment.
+19. We applaud the significant expansion in access to the Internet and digital services achieved since the World Summit on the Information Society.
+According to the International Telecommunication Union, more than 90 per cent of the world’s population now lives in areas covered by 4G networks.
+The proportion of people aged ten and above who own a mobile phone has reached almost 80 per cent globally, while Internet use has risen from just over 15 per cent in 2005 to more than 67 per cent in 2025.

-23. We are concerned, however, about substantial and persistent digital divides between and within regions, countries and communities.
-The proportion of people using the Internet in high-income countries (93 per cent) is three and a half times that in lowincome countries (26.5 per cent), with the proportion below 20 per cent in some countries.
-The proportion of the population accessing the Internet in urban areas worldwide is estimated to be almost 83 per cent, while that in rural areas is less than 50 per cent
+20. We express deep concern, however, about substantial and persistent digital divides between and within regions, countries and communities.
+The proportion of people reported by ITU as using the Internet in high-income countries (93 per cent) is three and a half times that in low-income countries (26.5 per cent), with the proportion below 20 per cent in some countries.
+The proportion of the population reported by ITU as accessing the Internet in urban areas worldwide is estimated to be almost 83 per cent, while that in rural areas is less than 50 per cent.

-24. We are particularly concerned by persistent gender digital divides.
-Only 77 per cent of women aged ten and over worldwide use a mobile phone compared with 82 per cent of men, while only 65 per cent of women are using the Internet compared with almost 70 per cent of men.
-Women and girls are also under-represented in education, employment and other areas of digital activity.
+21. We are particularly concerned by persistent gender digital divides.
+Only 77 per cent of women aged ten and over worldwide are reported by ITU to use a mobile phone compared with 82 per cent of men, while only 65 per cent of women are reported to be using the Internet compared with almost 70 per cent of men.
+Women and girls are also underrepresented in education, employment and other areas of digital activity.
 All stakeholders have a part to play in addressing and rectifying these gender digital divides.

-25. We note that the United Nations Convention on the Rights of Persons with Disabilities affirms the right of those with disabilities to access information and communications technologies, including the Internet, on an equal basis.
+22. We note that the Convention on the Rights of Persons with Disabilities affirms their right to access information and communications technologies, including the Internet, on an equal basis.
 We are concerned that persons with disabilities nevertheless remain less likely to access the Internet.
-We call for concerted action by all stakeholders to promote accessibility and equal access to the Internet and digital resources as a priority.
+We call for concerted action by all stakeholders to promote accessibility and equal access to the Internet and digital resources as a priority, including through the availability of accessible and assistive technologies.

-26. We are further concerned that other groups that experience disadvantage are underrepresented online, including the elderly, ethnic and linguistic minorities, Indigenous Peoples, refugees and migrants.
-We urge all stakeholders to include the needs of people in vulnerable situations and those in underserved, rural and remote areas in the development and implementation of national and local strategies for digital connectivity.
+23. We are further concerned that other groups that experience disadvantage are underrepresented online, including older persons, ethnic and linguistic minorities, Indigenous Peoples, refugees and migrants.
+We urge all stakeholders to include the perspectives and needs of people in vulnerable situations and those in underserved, rural and remote areas in the development and implementation of national and local strategies for digital connectivity.